 Top tips on maintaining a long relationship with your iPhone battery

-Latest iPhone software update
+iPhone software update

 It goes without saying, having the latest iOS software on your phone will help your device work and optimise at the best level it can.
-Apple uses it updates to iron out any bugs or issues with the current operating system, which includes any issues with battery problems.
+Apple uses its updates to iron out any bugs or issues with the current operating system, which includes any issues with battery problems.

 The newer your device, the more pixels your screen is packing!
 Which means the more power the battery is going to require to fire up those pixels.
-So the higher brightness, the more power is being sucked from your battery to keep the screen bright.
+So the higher the brightness, the more power is being sucked from your battery to keep the screen bright.
 So it goes without saying, keep your brightness down to an acceptable enough level and your battery will stay alive for longer.

 Keep WIFI on and connected at all times

 If there’s a Wi-Fi connection available, USE IT!
 Wi-Fi uses a lot less battery power than 3G & 4G, especially where the cellular connection is poor.
 This is because when you’re in a poor connectivity area, your device is constantly looking for a better signal thus reducing your battery quicker.
 With a consistent WI-FI connection, your device has to do less hunting!
 But if you're not in a WI-FI area, turn it off in the control centre because it will constantly look for a WI-FI connection.